 This recipe only requires 1/4 cup of white sugar 😊.
 The sweetness in this cake comes from 2 ripe bananas and an apple.
 Between the bananas and apple and all the peanut butter and chocolate chips, the cake is soft, moist and delicious.
-Kind of like a Reeses peanut butter cup but in a cake form.
-This is an awesome cake for those of you who love peanut butter and chocolate!

 The only modification I made to the recipe from Averiecooks.com is adding chocolate chips instead of the original 1 cup of butterscotch chips and peanut butter chips.
 So how did Rani like the cake?
 She loved it!
 The one comment she made is that the cake would taste great with a few walnuts next time!

 - 1 cup mashed ripe bananas (about 2 large or 3 small bananas)

 - 1 cup grated apples (about 2 small or 1 extra-large grated on the coarsest blade of a box grater; I used unpeeled gala apples)